Last Updated: August 2, 2022

 The region where it came from determines a Merlot’s alcohol content.
 The climate influences its ripeness, and in turn, the ripeness affects its alcohol levels.
 Those that came from cooler regions have 13.5% ABV (alcohol by volume,) while those from warm climates have 14.5% ABV.

-Merlot has lesser or no sugar at all as a typically dry wine, but it does not mean that it is without calories.
+Merlot has lesser or no sugar at all than a typically dry wine, but it does not mean that it is without calories.
 There are approximately 625 calories in every 750ml bottle of Merlot.
 If it comes with residual sugar, Merlot will most likely have carbohydrates or carbs but very minimal.

 Frequently Asked Questions